 - Click Save at the top of the panel to publish all changes.

-Form or newsletter signup
+Add a form or newsletter signup

-Cover Pages are ideal for collecting email addresses, RSVPs, or other responses.
 Visitors can click a button and complete the form or newsletter signup that opens in an overlay.
 To add a form or newsletter signup:

 - Choose Form or Newsletter from the Select action type menu.